wfenske/IfdefRevolver/README.md

 * CSVKit: https://github.com/wireservice/csvkit

   Set of command-line tools to work with CSV files.
-Used extensively to aggregate and transform intermediate results.
+Used to aggregate and transform intermediate results.

   Version used: 1.0.2 (2016)